hrishishelke/HRS-BANK/README.md

 # HRS-BANK

-this project is Simple bank system.using javascript,php,mysql.
+This project is Simple Bank System.Using Javascript,Php,Mysql.
+Three Pages Using VIEW ALL USER,TRNSACTION PAGE,TRANSACTION HISTORY.